JoshuaDemangos/Intro-Aug-2015/Projects/02-HTML+CSS/README.md

 #Turn in instructions
 Once you have completed this assignment, push your changes to GitHub and create an issue in the class repository called **02-HTML+CSS (Your Name Here)**.

+In this issue, copy and paste the URL to your repository, and answer the following questions.

+1. How hard was the assignment?
+2. What did you get stuck on?
+3. What did you learn?